YEAST AND BACTERIA

 On top of locally grown organic fruit, herbs, vegetables, and spices, oftentimes, we’ll also add foraged ingredients native to Southern California.
 We plan to use unique ingredients such as white fir, sycamore bark, elderberries, willow and cottonwood leaves, mugwort, rabbit tobacco, black walnuts, wild honey, prickly pear, yarrow, sagebrush, chokecherries, black sage, fennel, pine sap, yucca flowers, various mountain berries including juniper, manzanita, coffee, toyon berries, and the list goes on!
 Many of these will be great candidates for harvesting and growing wild yeast that is truly representative of the Southern California landscape.

 The inspiration and emotions that beautiful artwork can provoke parallel to us the impact a balanced and flavorful food or drink experience can too provide.
-Because of this, we oftentimes will collaborate with local artists to create and compliment our beer and brand.
+Because of this, we’ve commissioned an incredibly talented artist and graphic designer for the design of our brand and labels, and hope to oftentimes collaborate with other local artists to create and compliment our beer and brand.